sdellicour/landscape_phylogeography/README.md

 Peaks and valleys of landscape phylogeography
 ===============

-This repo gathers the input files and scripts related to our study entitled "**Peaks and valleys of landscape phylogeography**" (Dellicour *et al*. *in prep.*).
+This repo gathers the input files and scripts related to our study entitled "**Peaks and valleys of viral landscape phylogeography**" (Dellicour *et al*. *in prep.*).
 R scripts used to conduct the different analytical steps summarised within the workflow figure just below are all available in `R_scripts_analyses.r`.

 <br>